Personnel

 PAST MEMBERS

-Ashley Joseph, Ph.D., Graduate Student, Division of Biology, Kansas State University (September 2018-November 2022).
+Ashley Stein (neé Joseph), Ph.D., Graduate Student, Division of Biology, Kansas State University (September 2018-November 2022).
 Ashley's thesis work focused on understanding the mechanism by which metaeffectors regulate their cognate effectors and their roles in L. pneumophila host-pathogen interactions.
-She is currently a postdoc at Wellesley College studying environmental microbes.
-Good luck, Ashley!

 Lilly Mick, B.S., Microbiology, Kansas State University.
 Undergraduate Researcher (Summer 2021-Spring 2022) Class of 2022.
-During her time in the lab, Lilly help discern whether host protein targets of bacterial effectors localized to the Legionella-containing vacuole.
+During her time in the lab, Lilly helped discern whether host protein targets of bacterial effectors localized to the Legionella-containing vacuole.
 Lilly plans to earn her PhD in Pharmacology & Toxicology.
-Keep in touch, Lilly!

-Ben Hulsing, B.S., Microbiology, Kansas State University.
-Undergraduate Researcher (Fall 2018-Spring 2021) Class of 2021.
-Ben's research was focused on whether Legionella effectors that augment host immunity are able to restrict other bacterial pathogens.
-His work also contributed to defining the interaction between LegC4 and its host binding partners.
+Ben Hulsing, B.S., Microbiology, Kansas State University, 2021.
+Undergraduate Researcher (Fall 2018-Spring 2021).
+Ben's research focused on whether Legionella effectors that augment host immunity can restrict other bacterial pathogens.
+His work also contributed to defining the interactions between LegC4 and its host-binding partners.
 Keep in touch, Ben!

-Emily Gibson, B.S., Biology, Kansas State University.
-Undergradaute Researcher (Summer 2018-Spring 2021), Class of 2021.
+Emily Gibson, B.S., Biology, Kansas State University, 2021.
+Undergraduate Researcher (Summer 2018-Spring 2021).
 Emily's research involved understanding how Sorghum polyphenols and Legionella effectors influence Listeria monocytogenes intracellular replication.
 She is planning to attend P.A. school in the near future.
-Keep in touch, Emily!

-Adrienne Pohl, B.S, Microbiology, Kansas State University.
-Undergraduate Researcher (Fall 2018-Fall 2020) Class of 2021.
-Adrienne's research involved understanding how effectors and metaeffectors interact with each other.
+Adrienne Pohl, B.S, Microbiology, Kansas State University, 2021.
+Undergraduate Researcher (Fall 2018-Fall 2020).
+Adrienne's research focused on understanding how effectors and metaeffectors interact.
 She is an author on our Infection and Immunity paper on SidI and MesI.
 Adrienne is interested in pursuing her Ph.D. in neuroscience.
-Keep in touch, Adrienne!

-Abigail Salberg, B.S., Biology, Kansas State University.
-Undergraduate Researcher (Spring, 2019, Fall 2019, Spring 2020) Class of 2021.
-Abigail's research has gotten us closer to understanding how the L. pneumophila effector LegC4 attenuates bacterial replication in cytokine-activated macrophages and she will be a co-author on an upcoming publication!
+Abigail Salberg, B.S., Biology, Kansas State University, 2021.
+Undergraduate Researcher (Spring, 2019, Fall 2019, Spring 2020).
+Class of 2021.
+Abigail's research has gotten us closer to understanding how the L. pneumophila effector LegC4 attenuates bacterial replication in cytokine-activated macrophages, and she will be a co-author on an upcoming publication!
 Abigail is currently completing her senior year at KSU.
 Keep in touch!

-Aubrey Gilchrist, B.S., Microbiology, Kansas State University.
+Aubrey McReynolds (neé Gilchrist), B.S., Microbiology, Kansas State University, 2020.
 Undergraduate Researcher (May 2019-Dec 2019) Class of 2020.
-Aubrey's research revealed that sorghum bran polyphenols can restrict L. pneumophila intracellular replication in mouse macrophages!
-Her first-author paper has been published in FEMS Microbiology Letters!!
-She is now earning her Ph.D. at KUMC in the Bose Lab studying Staphylococcus aureus host-pathogen interactions.
-Keep in touch, Aubrey!
+Aubrey's research revealed that sorghum bran polyphenols make macrophages less permissive to L. pneumophila (her first-author paper has been published in FEMS Microbiology Letters).
+Aubrey is currently earning her Ph.D. in the Bose Lab at KUMC, studying Staphylococcus aureus-host pathogen interactions.

 Alex Hydock, B.S., Biology, Kansas State University.
 Undergraduate Researcher (Oct 2017-Jan 2019) Class of 2020.
 Alex's research project involved investigating mechanisms of L. pneumophila effector-triggered immunity for which he earned authorship on the lab's first publication in the Journal of Bacteriology!
 He was the recipient of a College of Arts & Sciences Undergraduate Scholarship, a Kansas-INBRE Semester Scholar Award and a Most Promising Student award from the Division of Biology!
 Alex is currently in at KUMC earning his M.D.
 Keep in touch, Alex!